How Pet Insurance Works

 • Continuity of care: Keep your trusted veterinarian throughout your pet’s life

-• Travel flexibility: Your coverage works with any licensed vet, even when traveling to Puerto Rico, Guam, U.S. Virgin Islands, or Canada.
+• Travel flexibility: Coverage works with any licensed vet, even when traveling to Puerto Rico, Guam, U.S. Virgin Islands, or Canada

 Can I Keep My Current Vet With Pet Insurance?

 Absolutely.
 Pet insurance places no limitations on which veterinarian you visit.
-Whether you’ve been seeing the same vet for years or recently moved to a new area, your policy travels with you.
-Spot Pet Insurance plans cover visits to any licensed veterinarian in the U.S., U.S. territories, or Canada, including specialists and emergency veterinary clinics.
+Spot Pet Insurance plans help cover visits to any licensed veterinarian in the U.S., U.S. territories, or Canada, including specialists and emergency veterinary clinics.
+This flexibility preserves the trust developed between pet parents and their veterinarian over time.

 How Pet Insurance Reimbursement Works